What is service recovery? 6 strategies and steps for success

 Many organizations already do some form of customer service recovery, but without a clear process in place, valuable opportunities can fall through the cracks.
 Fortunately, it has never been easier to streamline service recovery and make a measurable impact on your business.

-Here are key steps and phases in the service recovery process.
+Here are key strategies and steps in the service recovery process.

 1. Get leadership buy-in